Skip to content

 Prescription Medication

 When feasible, bring an adequate supply of medication to last the full term abroad.
-Do not ship medications as they are likely to be held up in customs for an extended period of time or not arrive at all.
+Never ship medications as they are likely to be held up in customs for an extended period of time or not arrive at all.
 Bring medications in their original labeled containers along with copies of prescriptions.
-Know the generic names of all medications
+Know the generic names of all medications.
+Your medications should only ever be packed in your personal item!

 Immunizations